ArleneGeorge/TravelApp/README.md

 Travel Planner allows users to search over 740 Cities and to add any that are missing.
 Click on a city to view any nearby National Parks and to find local places to eat and drink.

+This API has over 740 US cities, 10,500 restaurants/breweries, and 65 National Parks

 #### [View GitHub Repo for Travel Planner Frontend](https://github.com/ArleneGeorge/TravelAppFrontEnd/blob/master/README.md)

 ## [View Deployed Web Application](https://travel-planning-app-112019.web.app/)